 - Keep an eye out for the latest information about archives and GDPR.
 We will try to provide links on this website as soon as further clarification on this becomes available.

-- Remember that if you come to the Community Archives conference this year, we will be holding a session on GDPR at the event, with an expert from the Archives and Records Association (ARA).
+- Remember that if you come to the Community Archives conference in 2018, we will be holding a session on GDPR at the event, with an expert from the Archives and Records Association (ARA).